Client Preference: Take What’s Offered

 Pushing back and telling a prospective client what you prefer is not only irrelevant, it’s a rapport breaker.

-Had he agreed to the initial phone call, he would have had a chance to build rapport and create more curiosity about his service that might have led to an in-person meeting and ultimately to earning my business.
+Had he agreed to the initial phone call, he would have had a chance to build rapport and create more curiosity about his service which then might have led to an in-person meeting and ultimately to earning my business.
 Instead, I decided it’s not worth my time and energy to engage with him.

 Your sales tip is to take your cues from your prospective client.
 When they tell you they’ll meet with you over the phone, set up a phone call.
 When they tell you they prefer you communicate with them via text message, then text them.
 It’s your job to earn their business, not the other way around.
 It’s not their job to accommodate you and your preferences.
+It's about the client preference.

 Remember, make it easy for your prospective clients to do business with you.
 The easier you make it, the greater your chances of earning their business.